briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 - [https://github.com/joeduffy/aws-tags-example/tree/master/autotag-ts](https://github.com/joeduffy/aws-tags-example/tree/master/autotag-ts)
 - Tagging is important since I look up resources by tag in GitHub Actions pipelines (for example, the Bastion Host is looked up by tag)

+## Smoke checking application environments

+Here's the list of things I check when standing up an application environment:

+- [x] Run the init/tsc, synth/plan/preview and deploy/apply/up commands successfully
+- [x] Access the bastion host (`make aws-ssm-start-session`)
+- [x] Run ecs exec and access the shell (`make aws-ecs-exec`)
+- [x] Can we reach the database? (`python manage.py showmigrations`)
+- [x] run the migrations (`python manage.py migrate`)
+- [x] run collectstatic (`python manage.py collectstatic`)
+- [x] Visit the site (`alpha.example.com`)
+- [x] Publish a blog post
+- [x] Publish a blog post with an image
+- [x] Check celery worker logs for successfully complete scheduled tasks
+- [ ] Can we trigger a scaling event by running our load test?
+- [x] Destroy the app stack
+- [x] Destroy the base stack

+## Extras

+- [Transformations](https://www.pulumi.com/docs/intro/vs/terraform/) are unique to Pulumi

 ## Next steps

 Here are some of the next things I'll be working on in these project, in order of importance:

-- Introduce manual approvals in GitHub Actions and allow for the previewing or "planning" before proceeding with an live operations in infrastructure pipelines
+- (WIP) Introduce manual approvals in GitHub Actions for all deployments and allow for the previewing or "planning" before proceeding with an live operations in infrastructure pipelines
+- (WIP) Switch to using OIDC for AWS authentication from GitHub Actions and remove AWS secrets from GitHub
+- Show how to do account isolation (different accounts for prod vs pre-prod environments)
 - For Pulumi and Terraform, use a Secrets Manager secret for the database instead of hardcoding it.
-Use the `random` functions to do this
+Use the `random` functions to do this.
 - Refactor GitHub Actions and make them reusable across different projects
 - Writing tests for Pulumi and CDK.
 Figure out how to write tests for Terraform modules
 - Use graviton instances and have the option to select between different architectures
-- Standardize all resources names
+- Standardize all resources names across CDK, Terraform and Pulumi
 - The Pulumi components that define the resources associated with each ECS service are not very dry
 - Interfaces could be constructed with inheritance (base set of properties that is extended for different types of services)
+- Set up a "maintenance" mode where I can take parts of the system offline and display a "Down for maintenance, be right back" message.
 - Make all three of the libraries less opinionated about how the application as a whole.
 Celery worker and scheduler should be optional, the frontend component should also be optional
 - experiment with using a frontend with SSR.
 This is supported by Quasar, the framework I'm currently using to build my frontend SPA site.